 Then, of course, there is Shake ’em on Down.
 A brilliant song made even more brilliant by Robert Plant who used in repeatedly throughout Led Zeppelin’s career.

 Here is a recording a Booker doing Shake ’em on Down and here is a recording of Led Zeppelin’s Hats Off to Roy Harper.
-Robert Plant got a lot of mileage out this song he liked and a man he must admire quite a bit.
+Robert Plant got a lot of mileage out this song he liked and a man he must have admired quite a bit.
 I think there are at least 4-5 LZ songs with some fragment of “shake ’em on down” contained within.
 Some people regard this as theft and some regard it as parody, but I believe Plant (and Page) genuinely love this stuff and used this as a template for where they would take their music.
-Many musicians from the 50s and 60s who loved and were influenced by records like this one incorporated various sonic aspects of them because they were all crucial parts of the song.
 Certainly on “Hats Off…” Page and Plant are using a combination of technology and no-technology to accentuate and exaggerate the effects of the sounds coming off Shake ’em on Down.
 This is certainly how all the blues players like Booker learned to play, perform and record.
 Shake em on Down was a hit for Booker, selling 16,000 copies, but Big Bill Broonzy recorded a New Shake em On Down soon after and had a hit of his own while Booker was at Parchman farm.
 This is also certainly what the Rolling Stones, the Heartbreakers and a million punk bands have done with Chuck Berry.
 Is that theft?
 Parody?
 I don’t know.
-I guess it depends on who is doing it and their intentions.
+Nobody cares until it sells.